-- An OUI charge is difficult for the Commonwealth to prove because often the evidence is based on unreliable field sobriety tests, performed under unfair, difficult conditions that are judged by the very same officer administering the tests.
-Since the offense is based on opinion, it can be difficult for the Commonwealth to prove beyond a reasonable doubt.
+- An OUI charge is difficult for the Commonwealth to prove in Court.
+The evidence is based on un- reliable field sobriety tests, performed under unfair, difficult conditions that are judged by the very same officer administering the tests.
+Since the offense is opinion-based, it can be difficult for the Commonwealth to prove beyond a reasonable doubt.

 - There is usually is little risk to taking a First Offense OUI to trial.
 It is important to hire an experi- enced Massachusetts DUI lawyer as the court, judge and aggravating circumstances of the case could change that assessment.
 However, generally dispositions after trial, imposed by the judge at sentencing, are similar to those offered prior to trial.
 Judges do not typically penalize an individual who elects to go to trial on a First Offense OUI.

 - The consequences of an OUI are particularly severe.
 You can read about the court costs for a First Offense OUI in Massachusetts here.
 A first offense conviction will result in increased insur- ance costs, having to comply with probation, complete an alcohol education program known as the 24D program, and result in potentially greater consequences for a subsequent or second of- fense.
 Accordingly, it is important to carefully consider whether the Commonwealth can prove the OUI charge against you.

 “The Commonwealth’s burden of proof on a first offense, like a second, third or fourth offense, is to prove the charge beyond a reasonable doubt, which means to a near moral certitude under Massachusetts law.”

 In this video, Attorney Michael DelSignore explains the court process and how to get your license back after being charged with a first offense OUI in Massachusetts.